cayossarian/clamav-mac/README.md

 	echo "Testing my new postfix setup" | mail -s "Test email from `hostname`" root

-Watch for email authentication errors, etc.  If you have an authentication error check your email name and password in /etc/postfix/sasl_passwd.
+Watch for email authentication errors or other problems in the log output.
+If you have an authentication error check your email name and applicastion specific password in /etc/postfix/sasl_passwd.
-Remember if you change the passwords in sasl_passwd, rerun the command
+Remember if you change the passwords in sasl_passwd, rerun the command:

     sudo postmap /etc/postfix/sasl_passwd

-### Final Realtime test
+### Final Realtime Antivirus Test
-Within a ~/Downloads directory
+Create a test file Within a ~/Downloads directory

     echo 'X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*' > clamav-testfile